Website design tips for small business

 1. Simplify it

 The key to good web design is simplicity.
 The more complicated your website is, the harder time visitors are going to have in navigating through it.
-If they have a difficult time navigating through it, they will likely just leave in frustration.
+This causes friction and even a negative connotation between your website and its customer experience and journey.

-Keeping a web site simple is about productively utilizing space.
-By compartmentalizing different design elements on your pages, you can intuitively lead your visitors' minds to certain ideas.
+Keeping a website simple is about productively utilizing space.
+By compartmentalizing different design elements on your pages, you can intuitively lead your visitors' to the final action of their customer journey.

 Background boxes are helpful as well, as they keep like elements grouped together in an obvious way.
 By doing so, they streamline the visitors' thought processes, allowing them to surf through your website intuitively.